tonybaines/gestalt/README.md

 }
 ```

-Any config source that defines a value which breaks the constraints has that property ignored, and the library falls-back to the next available definition
+Any config source that defines a value which breaks the constraints has that property ignored, and *Gestalt* falls-back to the next available definition

 ### Disabling Features

-Features can be switched-off e.g. falling back to defaults and throwing an exception for undefined values can be disabled by calling
+*Gestalt* features can be switched-off e.g. falling back to defaults and throwing an exception for undefined values can be disabled by calling

 ```java
 Configuration.without(Feature.Defaults, Feature.ExceptionOnNullValue)...